krackedit/Easytether-Keygen/README.md

 *I know that Lite version is meant to be used to test compatibility but for certain devices the Lite version works better then the paid version.

 *I am not responible for your actions.
 You should only use this for testing compatibility.
-IF YOU USE THE EASYTETHER YOU SHOULD PAY FOR IT.
+IF YOU USE EASYTETHER YOU SHOULD PAY FOR IT.